TMUX Architecture

 Summary of Steps

-Below are the exact steps I took in the Keychain playlist.
+Below are the steps I took in the Keychain playlist.

-You may have to adjust a few parameters to your environment but the Linux commands should be the same.
+You may have to adjust some parameters for your environment but the Linux commands should be the same.

 # Generate your SSH keypair (Public/Private)